 Mick Grove uses his powers for good.
-As a skilled hacker he is able to discover flaws in even the most secure systems.
+As a skilled hacker, he is able to discover flaws in even the most secure systems.
 Graduating from Iowa State University in 2003, Mick quickly rose in the security field with successful careers at Wells Fargo, and Amazon before moving into his current position as Senior Security Engineer of Gravity Payments.
 At Wells Fargo and Amazon, Mick performed source code reviews of new software, as well as performing comprehensive penetration tests against new technologies and configurations; including network hardware, operating systems (Windows, iOS, Android, Linux), wireless technologies, software applications, disk encryption, web services, and more.
-One important aspect to Mick’s skill set is his ability to break technical topicsdown into understandable language and actions.
+One important aspect of Mick’s skill set is his ability to break technical topics down into understandable language and actions.
 While at Amazon, Mick regularly met with internal software development teams and provided guidance and training on how to spot security flaws and how to write their software to be as secure as possible.

-For someone as highly skilled as Mick it is straightforward for him to identify and fix flaws, but it takes a skilled communicator to be able to explain it to everyday people.
+For someone as highly skilled as Mick, it is straightforward for him to identify and fix flaws, but it takes a skilled communicator to be able to explain it to everyday people.

-We had our resident interviewer sit down with Mick to gain his expert opinion on what actions business owners and individuals can take today to make their information more security.
+We had our resident interviewer sit down with Mick to gain his expert opinion on what actions business owners and individuals can take today to make their information more secure.
 To start off this series on business security, we wanted to first learn a bit about Mick Grove.

 Who is Mick Grove: Video Interview